SSR-ds/SSR-DS/README.md

 - :woman_factory_worker: 5 Months Experience as a Business Analyst Intern at Trusted Medical Centers (Richardson, Dallas).

-- 💬 Ask me about anything related to maths, programming, debugging and professional speaking
+- 💬 Ask me about anything related to maths, programming, debugging and professional speaking.

 - 📫 How to reach me: https://www.linkedin.com/in/ssr95/